ProgramingMaster/finalproject/README.md

   Strength trainers also warmup before doing there full weight by just doing 50% or 70% of there total weight.
 There's a form below the barbell image for just that.
-You enter what percent of your total weight you want to do (it must be a positive integer less than 100), and that weight will appear below it.
+You enter what percent of your total weight you want to do (it must be an integer between 1 and 99 inclusive), and that weight will appear below it.
 A barbell (just like the first one) will appear to show what weights to put on the bar to get to that weight.

   The calculation section is what makes this app a *barbell* strength training app.
 You could still use it to keep track of any exercises you have that uses weights.
 But unless your using a 45lb barbell, the calculations won't